cmroboticsacademy/Image-Classifier-Activity/README.md

-## Image Classification Prototype for Ready AIM Hire Project
+## Image Classification Activity

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install

+In the root of the project...
+run `yarn install`

 This project uses a test app created with create-react-app to load the component.
 You will need to link the component to that project before running.